LukeHenry04/CSE168_websites/FinalWriteup.md

 ![F3](https://github.com/LukeHenry04/CSE168_websites/blob/main/VR_lerp_floor_coarseGrid.gif?raw=true) ![F3_1](https://github.com/LukeHenry04/CSE168_websites/blob/main/SmokeFloor1.png?raw=true)

 (Note that the above 3 use linear interpolation for longer animations, as rendering multiple frames is significantly more expensive with cubic interpolation, which again uses 64 sample points as opposed to 8.
-Also the last animation has artifacts from the large raymarching steps, but I figured it was worth including still)
+Also the last animation has artifacts from the large raymarching steps, but I figured it was worth including)

 Here is a selection of frames from the second animation, rendered with cubic interpolation: